teshomey/teshomey.github.io/README.md

 ### Summary
-Expert in statistical and econometric modeling, including Generalized Linear Models (GLMs), spatial analyses, survival analyses, machine learning, systematic reviews, and meta-analyses.
+Expert in statistical modeling, including survival analyses, Bayesian analyses, time series analyses, machine learning, systematic reviews, and meta-analyses.
 Experienced in driving actionable insights from large datasets using industry-standard tools such as R, Python, and SAS.
 Proficient in data visualization tools like Power BI to communicate findings effectively to non-technical stakeholders.

 ### Experience
 - Researcher | University of Coimbra, (6/2025 - present)